terminal-nerds/configs/.github/CONTRIBUTING.md

 ### Writing changelog notes

-🦋 We are using [Changesets] to automate the process of writing changelogs.
+🦋 This project is using [Changesets] to automate the process of writing changelogs.
 Please refer to their documentation - [intro to using changesets].

 While contributing, please remember this part from the intro: